Miami International Airport: Ground transportation

 The rental car center consolidates airport car rental operations at the MIC.

-Miami International Airport has direct public transit service to Miami-Dade Transit's Metrorail, Metrobus network; Greyhound Bus Lines and to the Tri-Rail commuter rail system.
+Miami International Airport has direct public transit service to Miami-Dade Transit's Metrorail and Metrobus networks; Greyhound Bus Lines and to the Tri-Rail commuter rail system.
 Metrorail operates the Orange Line train from Miami International Airport to destinations such as Downtown, Brickell, Health District, Coconut Grove, Coral Gables, Dadeland, Hialeah, South Miami, and Wynwood.
 It takes approximately 15 minutes to get from the airport to Downtown.

 Miami-Dade Transit operates an Airport Flyer bus that connects MIA directly to South Beach.

-MIA is served directly by Tri-Rail, Miami's commuter rail system, which began service on April 5, 2015.
+MIA is served directly by Tri-Rail, Miami's commuter rail system.
+The station opened on April 5, 2015.
 Tri-Rail connects MIA to northern Miami-Dade, Broward, and Palm Beach counties.
-Tri-Rail directly serves points north such as: Boca Raton, Deerfield Beach, Delray Beach, Fort Lauderdale, Hollywood, Pompano Beach and West Palm Beach.
+Tri-Rail directly serves points north such as Boca Raton, Deerfield Beach, Delray Beach, Fort Lauderdale, Hollywood, Pompano Beach and West Palm Beach.

 Cargo yard

 MIA has a number of air cargo facilities.
 The largest cargo complex is located on the west side of the airport, inside the triangle formed by Runways 12/30 and 9/27.
 Cargo carriers such as LATAM Cargo, Atlas Air, Amerijet International, and DHL operate from this area.
 The largest privately owned facility is the Centurion Cargo complex in the northeast corner of the airport, with over 51000 m2 of warehouse space.
 FedEx and UPS operate their own facilities in the northwest corner of the airport, off of 36th Street.
 In addition to its large passenger terminal in Concourse D, American Airlines operates a maintenance base to the east of Concourse D, centered around a semicircular hangar originally used by National Airlines which can accommodate three widebody aircraft.